Running on Quantinuum Backends¶

 <tket::Circuit, qubits=4, gates=31>

-2. Machine emulation for quantum noise
+2. Machine emulation for quantum noise¶

 Running emulator experiments before hardware experiments is a crucial step in the development and optimization of quantum algorithms and applications.
-Emulators provide a controlled environment where one can fine-tune algorithms, explore error mitigation strategies, and gain valuable insights about the behavior of quantum circuits without some constraints of physical hardware.
+Emulators provide a controlled environment where one can fine-tune algorithms, explore error mitigation strategies, and gain valuable insights about the behavior of quantum circuits without some constraints of the physical hardware.

 Below, we provide instructions for conducting experiments utilizing a Quantinuum emulator.
-To utilize hardware instead of the emulator one only needs to change their choice of device when instantiating the QuantinuumBackend.
+To utilize hardware instead of the emulator one only needs to change their choice of device when instantiating the QuantinuumConfig.

 For comparison in the figure below, we have also plotted the exact energy (-0.5876463677224993 Ha) for H\(_2\) and the user should also compare these results to result from the first part of this tutorial.

-from pytket.extensions.quantinuum import QuantinuumBackend
+from qnexus import QuantinuumConfig

-# Change the machine name and add the label and the group if necessary.
+# Change the machine name if necessary.

 machine = "H2-1E"

-backend = QuantinuumBackend(device_name=machine)
+backend = QuantinuumConfig(device_name=machine)

-print(machine, "status:", QuantinuumBackend.device_state(device_name=machine))
+print(machine, "status:", devices.status(backend))

-H2-1E status: online
+H2-1E status: DeviceStateEnum.ONLINE

 from inquanto.protocols import PauliAveraging